AppFair/appfair.github.io/index.md

 Many of the App Fair's policies are simply flags that can be set on the [fairtool](#fairtool) `fair validate` action that is run during the `integrate` stage.
 The bulk of the fair-ground's logic, as well as the runtime code for fair-ground integration, is in the [Fair](https://github.com/fair-ground/Fair) library, which you can customize to handle your own implementation's policies, restrictions, and commerce needs.

-## Can I run a fair-ground on a self-hosted GitHub runner?
+## Can I run a fair-ground on a self-hosted runner?

 In theory, yes.